 |9.00||Conduct of the Work and Quality Control

-Many of the issues that surround the conduct of sample collection, shipment, storage and analysis are discussed.
-This will include the quality control of the assay that may be employed and Quality Control checks.
+Many of the issues that surround the conduct of sample collection, shipment, storage, analysis and management of Analytical Methods are discussed.
+This includes the quality control of the assay that may be employed and Quality Control checks.